radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

       Type:                    Projected (a volume that contains injected data from multiple sources)
     TokenExpirationSeconds:  86400

-If we chose to use the web-hook , we could have annotated the ucp, de and rp service-accounts with roleARN and installed web-hook.
+If we chose to use the web-hook , we could have annotated the ucp and rp service-accounts with roleARN and installed web-hook.
 However, we did not choose this approach because -
 * it requires roleARN to be injected at install time.
 Dealing with credentials should not require a service restart.
 * when Radius starts supporting multi-tenancy, there is no support in the webhook to handle annotation of service-accounts with multiple role-arns.